Expatriate Andorra: benefit from tax advantages while securing your assets

 Our mission: to simplify your procedures and guarantee you a smooth, fast and indisputable installation.

-Step 7: Becoming an Andorran tax resident - Securing your status and preventing residency disputes
+Step 7: Become an Andorran tax resident - Secure your status and prevent conflicts of residence

-Obtaining your residence permit for Andorra is only the first step.
+Obtaining your residence permit in Andorra is just the first step.

-To really benefit from the advantages of the system, it is essential to become an Andorran tax resident within the meaning of domestic law and international tax treaties.
+To truly benefit from the system’s advantages, it is essential to become an Andorran tax resident under domestic law and international tax treaties.

 Andorran domestic law criteria